DataBoySu/visualization-playground/CONTRIBUTING.md

 - Label issues with `collab` if you are seeking a co-author or pair programmer.
 - For quick questions, open an issue or start a short PR with a prototype.

-## PR checklist

-- Add a brief description and screenshots/GIFs when applicable
-- Keep changes focused and documented in the PR message
-- Ensure code follows the style in the repository and includes small tests when reasonable

 ## Code of conduct

 This is a friendly, inclusive project.
 Please be respectful.
 See `CONTRIBUTING.md` for how to get in touch if you experience issues.

 ---

-Thank you — I'm excited to see what weird and wonderful ideas you bring!
+I'm excited to see what weird and wonderful ideas you bring!